 Panel: A smooth surface, usually rectangular (or sometimes circular) in shape and framed by a molding, and often featuring decorative, sculptural carving.

-Plinth: The base or platform upon which a column, pedestal, statue, monument or structure rests.
+Plinth or Pedestal: The base or platform upon which a column, statue, monument or structure rests.
 A plinth is a lower terminus of the face trim on a door that is thicker and often wider than the trim which it augments.

 Raked: A set floor that is angled up from the camera.

-Retrofit: Changing a location to make sure that the design of the film is seamless.
+Retrofit: Specific physical changes to a location or set to make sure that the design of the film set is believable and seamless.

 Scout: Looking for the right location to shoot in.